HannanSolo/hackUMass-Hermes/README.md

 ## [IBM MAX Audio Classifier](https://developer.ibm.com/exchanges/models/all/max-audio-classifier/)
 IBM MAX Audio Classifier is used to classify sound bites.
 The model supports 527 different classes, and was trained on the Google AudioSet.

-## Augmented Relaity Directional Display
+## Augmented Reality Directional Display
-I don't know what we used for this
+Using microphone wavelet data from the MATRIX Creator, and ARCore, The Augmented Reality Directional Display is able to allow users to view exactly which direction their sound is coming from.